Irfanhlm/Irfanhlm/README.md

   <summary><b>✨&nbsp;&nbsp;About&nbsp;Me</b></summary>
   <br/>

-Hello, my name is Halim.
+Hello, my name is Irfan Halim Hidayat.
 Interested in technology and design.
 I have studied Frontend development, Backend development and studied UI design.
 I recently graduated from the Alterra Academy immersive program for Frontend Development and Backend Development.
 I learned a lot about Frontend-Backend Development at Alterra Academy, and now I can build interactive website with Restful APIs.
 Next, I want to continue to learn about website development technology.
 I'm happy and enjoy as a Web Developer.

 </details>